 Charging at home

 Level 1 chargers plug into a standard 120-volt (NEMA 5-15) electrical outlet using the cord that comes with the vehicle.
-While it doesn’t require extra equipment for your home, this method can take up to several days to fully charge the car.
+While it doesn’t need extra equipment for your home, this method can take up to several days to charge your car.

 Charging on the go